davidkastner/pyQMMM/README.md

 much of the functionality is built around the Amber-TeraChem workflow, although some functionality is software agnostic.

-The initial humble goal of the package is serve as a repository sandbox for useful scripts used in my molecular modelling workflows.
+The initial limited goal of the package is serve as a repository sandbox for useful scripts used in my molecular modelling workflows.
 However, eventually, I would hope to grow PyQMMM into a robust tool for automating the job preparation and analysis of QM/MM simulations.

 ---